Ataminos/Ataminos/README.md

 # Atil Mohamed El Amine
 ![aaaaaa](https://user-images.githubusercontent.com/86023602/181375619-b9086e1e-46ed-44f1-b23b-b06a42f4a3e1.gif)

-As a Full Stack Web Developer, I have extensive experience in developing dynamic web applications using a combination of PHP and Nodejs/Express for back-end development, and React for front-end development.
-In addition to web development, I have also honed my skills in Android Software Development using Java, gaining valuable insights and expertise in creating mobile applications.
-With a passion for technology and a keen eye for detail, I am dedicated to delivering high-quality solutions that meet the needs of my clients and users.
+As a Full Stack Web Developer, I possess extensive proficiency in crafting dynamic web applications through the integration of Next.js on the front-end and Kotlin and Java for Android app development following the MVC architecture.
+My skill set encompasses PHP and Node.js with Express for robust back-end development, as well as React to create seamless user interfaces.
+Beyond web development, I have cultivated expertise in Android software development using Java/Kotlin, affording me invaluable insights into crafting mobile applications.
+My dedication to technology and an unwavering commitment to precision enable me to consistently deliver top-tier solutions that precisely cater to the requirements of both clients and end-users.

 ## 🛠️ Skills
 ### 🌐 Web Development